tardate/LittleArduinoProjects/Electronics101/BatteryManagement/SingleCellLithiumCharger/README.md

 The boost module is a standard switching circuit using a switching regulator marked E50D.
 Although [some listings](https://www.sunrom.com/p/5v-dc-dc-boost-step-up) identify this as a CE8301 regulator, the package marking don't seem quite correct
 (appears more like a SOT-89-3 CE8301A which I would expect to be marked "A50P").
-Regardless, this is the simplest form of fixed output converter without frill like auto-shutdown.
+Regardless, this is the simplest form of fixed output converter without frills such as auto-shutdown.

-Rprog/R3 is populated as 1.2kΩ, which correcponds to programs a charge current of 1000mA.
+Rprog/R3 is populated as 1.2kΩ, which corresponds to programmed charge current of 1000mA.

 ![kit_boost_module](./assets/kit_boost_module.jpg?raw=true)